Patio Roof Ideas That Actually Work in the Okanagan

 What an integrated patio design includes

-- Patio roof — insulated, non-insulated, or glass panels
+- Patio roof — solid, single-skin, or glass panels

 - Deck railings — glass or aluminum railings that match the roof system